 Most of this novel is memory: a woman thinking about her daughter’s suicide and remembering an earlier summer in post-War Nagasaki.
 Almost nothing happens in the present day.
-The whole story takes place in the past.
+The whole story of A Pale View of Hills takes place in the past.